Royal Navy during the First World War: Diet

 Daily life for sailors revolved around messes—groups of men who ate together at long wooden tables, which could be stowed away when not in use.
-Meals were communal, with messmates seated on benches, and often shared space with the ship’s guns, reflecting theutilitarian design of warships.
+Meals were communal, with messmates seated on benches, and often shared space with the ship’s guns, reflecting the utilitarian design of warships.
 Food supply for the lower deck was primarily managed through a system known as canteen messing.
 The Navy issued a set of basic staples to each mess, which included bread, meat (fresh or preserved), fresh vegetables, sugar, tea, chocolate, and condensed milk.
 Beyond these essentials, the mess was granted a daily messing allowance of four pence per man, which could be pooled to purchase supplementary items such as beans, peas, cabbage, turnips, onions, bacon, and tinned fruit.
 Messmates collectively decided how their allowance would be spent, often guided by the leading hand, and could make purchases from the paymaster’s stores or the ship’s canteen.
 If the mess spent less than their collective allowance, the surplus was credited to each man; however, overspending was common and would result in deductions from their pay.
 Ratings could also make personal purchases at the canteen, the cost of which was charged to their monthly pay.

 The organization of meals within each mess was the responsibility of the caterer, a position that required careful management to balance the mess’s budget and ensure fair distribution.
 The day-to-day food preparation fell to one or two cooks-of-the-day, chosen in rotation from the members of the mess.
 These individuals were not professional cooks; their tasks included collecting rations, preparing ingredients, setting the table, brewing tea or cocoa, collecting the daily ration of grog (alcoholic spirits), and serving and cleaning up after meals.
 The ship’s cooks and cook’s mates were responsible only for the actual cooking in the galley, typically boiling water and placing prepared dishes in the oven.